mstksg/inCode/copy/entries/dependent-haskell-2.md

 Serializing Networks
 --------------------

-To warm up, let's talk about serializing networks: writing them to binary and re-reading them.
+Just to warm up, let's talk about serializing networks: writing them to binary and re-reading them.

-### Binary
+### Recap on the Binary Library

 Serializing networks of *known* size --- whose sizes are statically in their types --- is pretty straightforward.
 I'm going to be using the *[binary][]*